Skip to content

 Notifications & alerts

-Workflows often send email notifications when a record changes status or requires attention.
+Workflows often send notifications (email or WhatsApp) when a record changes status or requires attention.
+Notifications are generally aligned with workflow handoffs — the next responsible role is notified when action is required.

 For details, see: Notifications & Alerts